 I developed my love of coffee when I lived in New Orleans.
 That’s the first place I had cold brewed iced coffee and I was hooked after that.
 Cold brewed coffee is less acidic and much easier on your stomach.
 Plus, once you make the concentrate it can stay in the fridge all week.
 It’s perfect for a quick iced coffee and easy to heat up for a hot coffee too.

-If you don’t want to fool with this new-fangled coffee method, then go ahead and use regular brewed coffee.
+If you don’t want to fool with this new-fangled coffee method, then go ahead and use double the amount of regular brewed coffee.

-*This recipe requires a small 1 – 1.5 quart slow cooker.* (You can double or triple the recipe and use a larger one if you like.)
+*This recipe requires a small 1.5 to 2 quart slow cooker.* (You can double or triple the recipe and use a larger one if you like.)

 Makes 2 servings (unless you drink a venti and then it’s just one serving)